What is Audio Compression?

 Is My Event’s Volume or Quality Changed When it is Compressed?

 When audio is compressed with a codec, such as AAC, there should be no difference in the volume when it is broadcast to your viewers.
-Since compression primarily affects audio data that is imperceptible to the human ear, any degradation in quality or volume is normally the result of something going wrong with the signal before or after it is encoded (e.g. during the mixing process or after it is transcoded by a social media site).
+Since compression primarily affects audio data that is imperceptible to the human ear, quality degradation is normally the result of something with the signal before or after it is encoded (e.g. during the mixing process or after it is transcoded by a social media site).

 One of the most common problems with audio volume and clipping comes from using analog recording equipment.
-While it is true that your encoder will not lower your audio volume in any perceptible manner, if your setup includes equipment such as tube amplifiers or compressors, there may be issues with how you set your reference levels (the level setting on a mixer, or other piece of audio equipment, that is used for for producing a desired signal) before they reach your encoder or after they have been transcoded to fit a social media or third-party web site’s streaming standards.
+If your setup includes equipment such as tube amplifiers or compressors, there may be issues with how you set your reference levels (the level setting on a mixer, or another piece of audio equipment that's used for for producing a desired signal) before they reach your encoder or after they have been transcoded to fit a social media or third-party web site’s streaming standards.
 Analog equipment defines levels in dBu (decibel unloaded).
 These levels, also known as RMS (root mean square) levels, are representative of the amount of voltage going through a piece of equipment of these levels can vary by the design and quality of the equipment.
 As such, they can be expressed in both positive and negative output changes, with 0 being a reference point for when distortion typically occurs.

 On the other hand, most digital spaces, such as DAWs, digital mixers, or analog-to-digital converters read levels in dBFS (decibels relative to full scale), which are units of measurement based on the maximum possible output for your digital gear.
 Because digital audio equipment has a defined limit for output, unlike its analog counterpart, it bases its readings on a maximum peak level (represented by 0) and everything else is expressed in relation to that peak through negative signal output changes.
 When an analog signal is converted to digital